 Members of this small community survive by fishing and cultivating fish and pearls; some are sold to passing junks, tourists and, of course, the mainland.
 The villages are becoming smaller as the younger people leave to work in the city and I wonder how much longer these communities will survive.

-I recommend the indochina-junk.com experience.
-The cost is US $175 per person for the 2-day, one night cruise with lunch, dinner, breakfast, lunch and transfers to and from Hanoi.
+I highly recommend our Bai Tu Long Cruise experience.
+The cost is from $157 per person for the 2-day, one night cruise with lunch, dinner, breakfast, lunch and transfers to and from Hanoi.
 You’ll get a first class, and more importantly, safe experience.

 You’ll visit the quieter parts of the bay and avoid the noisy, fume-filled flotillas that descend on the waters nearest to the port – over 400 boats daily.
 There are bargains to be found, of course, but at what cost?
-Indochina Junk, has developed a sustainable business associated with environment protection, to help the families who live in the Bay.
+This tour has developed a sustainable business associated with environment protection, to help the families who live in the Bay.

 In co-ordination with the Halong Bay Management Board, they have developed a programme ‘For a Green Halong Bay’ ensuring that rubbish does not contaminate the bay surrounding the Vung Vieng fishing village.
 They have also helped set up a school for the village and are involved in community tourism; employing locals to provide job opportunities instead of just using the area without compensating.

 We have visited Halong before but our first trip was a different story.
 It was planned as above but cancelled due to a typhoon.
-We took the 3 hour journey anyway from Hanoi and peered listlessly from the deserted, windswept beach at the few outcrops near to shore that were vaguely visible through the mists.
-The next day we were able to go out for half a day boat trip along with hundreds of other vessels.
+We took the 3-hour journey anyway from Hanoi and peered listlessly from the deserted, windswept beach at the few outcrops near to shore that were vaguely visible through the mists.
+The next day we were able to go out for half-day boat trip along with hundreds of other vessels.

 It was so busy we had to climb over 3 boats to reach our own and the smell of diesel stays with me still.
 The queues into the caves moved at a snail’s pace and once inside we could barely move it was so crowded.
 Very much a tourist trap and an entirely different experience to the one above.